trinodb/trino/docs/src/main/sphinx/connector/cassandra.rst

 Requirements
 ------------

-Requirements for using the connector in a catalog to connect to a Cassandra data source are:
+To connect to Cassandra, you need:

-* Cassandra version 2.2 or higher
+* Cassandra version 2.2 or higher.
-* Network access, by default on port 9042, from the Trino coordinator and workers to Cassandra.
+* Network access from the Trino coordinator and workers to Cassandra.
+  Port 9042 is the default port.

 Configuration
 -------------